Sanitary sewers carry raw sewage from a property to the local treatment facility, where water is treated and recycled.

 Connecting to the Sanitary Sewer System

 If a sewer line is available to your property, you may be able to connect to that line.
-Contact the Building Department at 519.360.1998 and request a sewer permit or select permits under useful links for more information.
+Visit the Sewer Connection Permit page to find out more details on how to submit your application for sewer connection.

 Request Sanitary Sewer Construction

-Storm sewers direct storm water away from property.
+Storm sewers direct stormwater away from your property.
 This water travels back to our local waterways through a series of drains.

 The Municipality is currently involved in sewer separation projects (see useful links - current projects) but it will take many years to totally separate the sewers.